i-MSCP/plugins/incubator/PhpSwitcher/update_errata.md

 #### PHP compiler

 A PHP compiler has been added.
 This is a Perl script which allows to download, configure, compile and install one or many PHP versions in one step.
-That is now the recommended way to install orupdate PHP versions for use with this plugin.
+That is now the recommended way to install or update PHP versions for use with this plugin.

 See the [README.md](README.md#php-compiler) for further details.